Splashcard04/Map-Key/src/ReMapper/Wiki.md

 import * as mk from "https://deno.land/x/mapkey@1.3.0/src/ReMapper/mod.ts"
 ```

-This isnt recommended though, because you will have to prefix everything with `mk`.
+This isn't recommended though, because you will have to prefix everything with `mk`.

 ```ts
 new mk.despawner()